Student Code of Conduct and Community Standards

 3. Alcohol

-As the College community prioritizes the intellectual, personal, and professional development of students and the health and safety of all its members, there are restrictions and regulations related to the use of alcohol and other drugs.
+As the University community prioritizes the intellectual, personal, and professional development of students and the health and safety of all its members, there are restrictions and regulations related to the use of alcohol and other drugs.

-The College prohibits any individual from being on campus intoxicated (regardless of age), as well as the unauthorized possession, use, consumption, manufacture, sale, or distribution of alcohol, and driving while impaired due to alcohol consumption while on campus or residing in the residence halls.
+The University prohibits any individual from being on campus intoxicated (regardless of age), as well as the unauthorized possession, use, consumption, manufacture, sale, or distribution of alcohol, and driving while impaired due to alcohol consumption while on campus or residing in the residence halls.
 A student hosting or attending an off-campus function should be aware of applicable laws regarding alcohol.
 Students should not return to the campus in a state of intoxication.

 Specific violations of this standard include, but are not limited to: